 Installing an over-the-range microwave is a good way to save space in the kitchen since the microwave will not take up counter space.
 If you already have a built-in microwave, replacing it with a new one is quick and easy.
-If you currently have a range hood, installing an over-the-range microwave is still an easy DIY project.
+If you currently have a range hood, installing an over-the-range microwave is still an easy DIY project, since it simply replaces the range hood.

 The first step to installing an over-the-range microwave is to decide on the venting option.
 The way in which you vent will depend on the unit and the configuration of your kitchen.
 If you are replacing an existing microwave or a range hood, the best option will likely be to use the existing venting route for the new microwave.
 It may be necessary to install a new exhaust adapter, but you can use the existing roof or wall vent route.

-Use a stud finder to locate and mark the studs of the mounting wall.
-When installing an over-the-range microwave, the bottom mounting bracket supports most of the weight, so it's very important that the location of the wall studs is accurate.
+Use a stud finder to locate and mark the studs in the back mounting wall.
+When installing an over-the-range microwave, the bottom mounting bracket supports most of the weight, so it's very important to locate the wall studs accurately.

 Drill Mounting Holes